destructodd/robot/README.md

 **wip** Multiple object seeking using computer vision

 **Compatibility**
-This was built on RPI 3 A Plus, using the Buster version of Raspberry Pi OS.
+This was built on RPI 3 A Plus, using Buster Raspberry Pi OS.
 It is  not functional on Bullseye, due to an overhaul of the camera implementation.

+The pigpio library is used to control servos, and the pigpiod daemon must be installed and launched before running any of the code.